dragon-dune/dragon-dune/docs/README.md

 II.
 Event Round:
 ----------------

-1. Any player other than the Orcs (the Elves are a good choice because they already have the information) checks to see if the color of the next event card is the same color as the event card at the top of the discard pile.
+1. One card is revealed from the Event Deck.
+If the color of the revealed event card is the same color as the event card at the top of the discard pile, then the Red Dragon has appeared (after which you can place the revealed card a the bottom of the Event Deck).

+2. If the Red Dragon has appeared, then:

-    -   If it is, then the Red Dragon has attacked the territory at the top of the event discard pile (the territory where the previous event took place).
+    -   The Red Dragon has attacked the territory at the top of the event discard pile (the territory where the previous event took place).
         All units and gold in that territory are lost.
     -   If the Orcs are in the same territory as the Red Dragon, they may move some or all of their units at that location to any other location.